Debt Snowball vs. Debt Stacking

 The debt stacking method advises that you make the minimum payment on all your loans.
-Then, you should throw all of your extra money toward paying off your MasterCard, which has the highest interest rate, at 19 percent.
+Then, you should throw all of your extra money toward paying off your Mastercard, which has the highest interest rate, at 19%.

-Once you've wiped away your 19-percent MasterCard debt, tackle the Visa balance, which has the second-highest interest rate, at 13 percent.
+Once you've wiped away your Mastercard debt, tackle the Visa balance, which has the second-highest interest rate, at 13%.

 It'll take you a long time to repay the Visa, since it has the highest balance, at $7,500.
 Stick with it.
 Whenever you're done, you can start paying off the debts with lower interest rates.

 This method saves you the most money in interest payments, but it might take a long time to get a high-balance debt crossed off your list.

 You may feel frustrated after investing so much time and energy toward paying down a loan without feeling the mental victory of crossing it off your list.